 7. Trust Signals

-Does your site appear trustworthy?
-Trust extends beyond content to site elements.
+Does your site look trustworthy?
+Trust goes beyond just your articles.

 - Secure site (HTTPS)